ringspagit/DS3_GetCleanData_Project-HAR/README.md

 4. Cleans up the observation column names - strips punctuation and converts to lowercase
 5. Processes each TYPE = {test|train} dataset from TYPE subdirectory, using subfunction **harload(...)**:
 	1. Load *subject_TYPE.txt*	Subject ID for the observation set (1-30)
-- Load *y_TYPE.txt*		Activity labels for the observation set (1-6)
+	2. Load *y_TYPE.txt*		Activity labels for the observation set (1-6)
-- Load *X_TYPE.txt*		Observation set (561 variables per obs)
+	3. Load *X_TYPE.txt*		Observation set (561 variables per obs)
-- Converts activity ID in activity labels (y) data to activity name
+	4. Convert activity ID in activity labels (y) data to activity name
-- Selects only the mean() and std() observations from the observation (X) data
+	5. Selects only the mean() and std() observations from the observation (X) data
-- Returns data frame with: subject id, activity name, selected observations
+	6. Returns data frame with: subject id, activity name, selected observations
 6. Merges the two datasets
 7. Summarizes data using aggregate() - calc mean() of each col, by subject id and activity name
 8. Outputs summary resultset to file *harmean.txt* in working directory